 The leukotriene modifiers are taken as pills and have been shown to decrease the need for other asthma medications.
 These medications have also been shown to be effective in people with allergic rhinitis (nasal allergies) and may be effective in people with both allergic rhinitis and allergic asthma.

 What Are the Side Effects of Leukotriene Modifiers?

 The most common side effects of leukotriene modifiers are headache, nausea, vomiting, insomnia, and irritability.
 Leukotriene modifiers may interfere with other medications (for example, theophylline and the blood thinner warfarin).
 Make sure you inform your doctor of all the medications you are taking.

 How Do Immunomodulators Work to Improve Asthma Control?

 Xolair (omalizumab), an immunomodulator, works differently from other anti-inflammatory medications for asthma.
 Xolair blocks the activity of IgE (a protein that is overproduced in people with allergies) before it can lead to asthma attacks.
 Immunomodulator treatment has been shown to help reduce the number of asthma attacks in people with moderate to severe allergic asthma whose symptoms are not controlled with inhaled steroids.

 Xolair, a prescription medication, is given by injection every 2 to 4 weeks.
 It's recommended for people with moderate to severe allergic asthma.
-Side effects include redness, pain, swelling, bruising or itching at the injection site, joint pain, and tiredness.
-It may increase risk for certain cancers and carries a boxed warning about severe, potentially life-threatening allergic reaction (anaphylaxis).
+Side effects may include redness, pain, swelling, bruising or itching at the injection site, joint pain, and tiredness.
+There is a slight increase in risk for problems with the heart and circulation to the brain in people using Xolair.
+It also carries a boxed warning about a severe, potentially life-threatening allergic reaction (anaphylaxis).